mcsalgado/nsa/README.md

 To start Nsa:

+  * Configure your dev.secret.exs with your RabbitMQ connection information
   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install`
-  * Configure your dev.exs with your RabbitMQ connection information
   * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.